 ‘Every performance we saw throughout the weekend was either great or mid blowing; we’ve never been to a festival with performances of such a high quality!’

-Last weekend Underscore Part 3 attended the BBC 6 Music Festival which headed to Liverpool for the first time so we followed close to see what the fuss is all about; let’s just say we weren’t disappointed.
+Last weekend Underscore Part 3 attended the BBC 6 Music Festival which headed to Liverpool for the first time and we followed close to see what the fuss is all about; let’s just say we weren’t disappointed.